 It's really not so much a question of WHAT has happened to Arnold Schwarzenegger over the years, as much as HOW it happened.
 You see, to me, Arnold Schwarzenegger, the kid from the small town in Austria (I'm two years older, so he's a kid to me), typifies what the term "American Dream" means.
 He also is a great example of all those things the motivational specialists talk about.
 He's almost a living textbook for goal setting, motivation, and achievement.

-Despite the fact that the title of this article has the word "History" in it, I don't really intend to go into the history of Arnold Schwarzenegger as much as I want to take a look at the dream.
+Although the title of this article has the word "History" in it, I don't intend to go into the history of Arnold Schwarzenegger as much as I want to take a look at the dream.

-However, the manner in which things eventually played out, the history of Arnold Schwarzenegger and the history of America are now tied together rather tightly.
+However, how things eventually played out, the history of Arnold Schwarzenegger and the history of America are now tied together rather tightly.
 It all started with a dream...and part of it was an American dream.

 Anybody with a computer can find out pretty quickly that Arnold Schwarzenegger was born on July 30, 1947, in the small Austrian town of Thal.
 There's where any "history" could have ended.
 Had he not had a dream, he might have simply followed in his father's footsteps and eventually become the chief of police or other offical in Graz, Thal, or some other small Austrian town.
 Fortunately for him, he was encouraged by his father, Gustav, to participate in sports, and his older brother, Meinhard, provided him with not just a playmate but a role model.